owjd03/tp/docs/DeveloperGuide.md

     * 3a1.
 ClientCore shows an error message.

       Use case resumes at step 2.

-* 4a.
-The given tag is a newly created tag

-    * 4a1.
-ClientCore tells FA that the tag is new and the tagged client is the first one in the group.

-      Use case ends.

 **Use case: U6.
 Sort a client based on a category**